Over the years, there has been a near-constant debate among growers about HID vs LED Grow Lights.

 The acronym HID stands for High Intensity Discharge.
 These lights are known for their impressive light output and brightness.
 I have seen these used in the biggest and best commercial grows throughout the world.

-The lights used today for commercial growing are modernized versions of the gas lamps used for centuries.
+The lights used today for commercial growing are modernized versions of the gas lamps used for over a century.

 The lights are made from special gas-filled bulbs with two electrodes inside.
 The electricity arcs from one electrode to the other and interacts with the gas within the bulb, generating a brilliant light.